segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/persistence.md

 ### User Settings

 Analytics.js automatically persists the user's ID and traits locally.
-You can override how and where the user ID and traits are stored when loading Analytics.js by passing in a `user` object.
+You can override how and where the user ID and traits are stored when loading Analytics.js by passing in a `user` object to the load method.

 The user object has the following fields and default values: